TImada/raspi4_freertos/README.md

 #### u-boot compilation

 A pre-built u-boot image provided by Ubuntu or Debian may not have the `dcache` command on the u-boot prompt.
-You need compile and install u-boot having cache commands if u-boot provided by your Linux distribution does not have it.
+You need compile and install u-boot having cache management commands if u-boot provided by your Linux distribution does not have them.

 (1) Source code download
 `$ git clone https://github.com/u-boot/u-boot`